 Public Affairs Specialist Job Seeking Tips

-One of the most important tools you can use as you search for jobs as a public affairs specialist is your resume.
-Use these tips to make sure you have the right focus:
+One of the most important tools you can use as you search for jobs as a Public Affairs Specialist is your cover letter.
+Use these five do and don’t tips to create an outstanding document:

 1. Don’t include superfluous information such as your hobbies, your high school education, your political or religious views, your family information, your place of birth, a description of your appearance, your height and weight, your health or your experience from 25 years ago.

 2. Do focus on what you have accomplished rather than your daily duties in order to show the hiring manager what you are capable of doing.

 3. Don’t use justified text blocks because they can create strange spaces between words.

 4. Do use white space, left flushed text, bullet points and the table tool to create a reader friendly document.